tom751/Tom-s-tools/README.md

 Allows ctrl + clicking on SCSS variables, providing all variables are defined in a single file.
 The file path must be configured with `tom.scssVar.variableFilePath`.

+### SCSS variable hover

+Hover over a SCSS variable to see its value, `tom.scssVar.variableFilePath` must be set for this to work.

 ### SCSS variable autocomplete

 Adds autocomplete for SCSS variables, `tom.scssVar.variableFilePath` must be set for this to work.